Alexander Litvinenko: Flight from Russia and asylum in the United Kingdom

 In October 2000, in violation of an order not to leave Moscow, Litvinenko and his family travelled to Turkey, possibly via Ukraine.
 While in Turkey, Litvinenko applied for asylum at the United States Embassy in Ankara, but his application was denied.
 With the help of Alexander Goldfarb, Litvinenko bought air tickets for the Istanbul–London–Moscow flight, and asked for political asylum at Heathrow Airport during the transit stop on 1 November 2000.
 Political asylum was granted on 14 May 2001, not because of his knowledge on intelligence matters, according to Litvinenko, but rather on humanitarian grounds.
 While in London he became a journalist for Chechenpress and an author.
 He also joined Berezovsky in campaigning against Putin's government.
 In October 2006, he became a naturalised British citizen with residence in Whitehaven.

 In 2002, Litvinenko was convicted in absentia in Russia and given a three-and-a-half-year jail sentence for charges of corruption.
 According to Litvinenko's widow, Marina Litvinenko, her husband cooperated with the British security services, working as a consultant and helping the agencies to combat Russian organised crime in Europe.
-During the public inquiry started in January 2015, it was confirmed that Litvinenko was recruited by MI6 to provide "useful information about senior Kremlin figures and their links with Russian organised crime", primarily related to Russian mafia activities in Spain.
+During the public inquiry which began in January 2015, it was confirmed that Litvinenko was recruited by MI6 to provide "useful information about senior Kremlin figures and their links with Russian organised crime", primarily related to Russian mafia activities in Spain.

 Shortly before his death, Litvinenko tipped off Spanish authorities on several organised crime bosses with links to Spain.
 During a meeting in May 2006, he allegedly provided security officials with information on the locations, roles, and activities of several "Russian" mafia figures with ties to Spain, including Zahkar Kalashov, Vitaly Izguilov and Tariel Oniani.

 Litvinenko allegedly converted to Islam in Britain and was rumoured to have told his father he had converted to Islam on his death bed.
 Litvinenko said his father commented about it: "It doesn't matter.
 At least you're not a communist."
-Akhmed Zakayev, who was present during the conversation, later arranged for an Imam to recite appropriate Koranic verses in the hospital room at Litvinenkos request the day before his death.
+Akhmed Zakayev, who was present during the conversation, later arranged for an Imam to recite appropriate Koranic verses in the hospital room at Litvinenko's request the day before his death.
 Litvinenko also wished to be buried in Chechnya, since he was ashamed of Russia's actions there.

 This account has been strongly denied by close family and friends.
 Visitors to Litvinenko's death bed included Boris Berezovsky and Litvinenko's father, Walter, who flew in from Moscow.

 Mikhail Trepashkin said that in 2002 he had warned Litvinenko that an FSB unit was assigned to assassinate him.
 In spite of this, Litvinenko often travelled overseas with no security arrangements, and freely mingled with the Russian community in the United Kingdom, and often received journalists at his home.